Male vs Female Snake — How to Tell the Difference

-Male vs Female Snakes
+Male vs Female Snakes (4 Ways to Tell the Difference)

-Not many people can tell the difference because most species are not really noticeably sexually dimorphic.
+Not many people can tell the difference because for many species of snake, sexual dimorphism isn’t really a thing.
 This means there are not many visible differences between males and females of the same species.
-You will only be able to see the differences between males and females once you handle them and examine their bodies.

-Main Differences Between Male vs Female Snakes
+4 Differences Between Male vs Female Snakes

 The main differences between male vs female snakes are:

-It is fairly difficult for an untrained eye to determine the difference between the two sexes in snakes.
-That is because most snakes are not sexually dimorphic.
+That is because most snakes are not sexually dimorphic (i.e. look different based on their sex).
 Most male and female snakes of the same species share the same markings and coloration.

 Appearance and Size